-15. Subsequent Events
+16. Subsequent Events

-The Company performed a review of events subsequent to the balance sheet date through the date the financial statements were issued and determined that, other than the further extension of the Pharmsynthez Loan discussed in Note 14 Related Party Transactions, there were no such events requiring recognition or disclosure in the financial statements.
+The Company performed a review of events subsequent to the balance sheet date through the date the financial statements were issued and determined that there were no such events requiring recognition or disclosure in the financial statements except as described below.